saeidamiri1/saeidamiri1.github.io/index.md

 layout: page
 ---

 Greetings!
 Welcome to the personal webpage of Saeid Amiri.
-Here, you'll find a collection of my ongoing research and academic endeavors, providing insight into my professional journey.

-I specialize in the machine learning, statistics, predictive modeling, and computational statistics.
-My focus revolves around high-dimensional and Big Data, with a keen interest in advancing statistical learning, particularly in the realms of clustering and classification methods for large datasets.
-Embracing the principles of open science and staying aligned with the current wave of computational techniques, such as on platforms like GitHub, I have actively contributed to the development of several libraries in R and Python based on my research.
-These libraries are accessible and continually maintained through this websit.
+Passionate data scientist with a background in statistics, dedicated to helping others turn diverse data into useful information

-My interests span across Machine learning, computational statistics, Bioinformatics, developing algorithms, and working on interesting projects in academia\industry.
+My interests span across AI, computational statistics, developing algorithms, and working on interesting projects in academia\industry.
 I do [research](https://saeidamiri1.github.io/papers/), and develop data analysis [software](https://saeidamiri1.github.io/software/).

 If you are interested in collaborating and doing some great work, please reach out to me via: